 "I grew up going to car boot sales every weekend with my grandparents and rummaging in charity shops with my mum, so the thrill of finding a vintage treasure has stuck with me," explained Selena Williams, founder of Selena's Shop.
 "Selena's Shop grew from my love and passion for vintage clothing."

-Personally handpicking each item herself, Selena's Shop stocks clothing, accessories and even homewares.
+With each item hand-picked by Williams herself, Selena's Shop stocks clothing, accessories, and even homewares.
 "You can own a one-off piece of amazing clothing that has already stood the test of time," the founder said, elaborating on her affinity for vintage.
-"And by doing this you will also be helping our environment, as the fashion industry is one of the biggest offenders when it comes to pollution."
-Featuring carefully curated items shot against beautiful backdrops, Selena is proving that, despite its history, vintage clothing can, in fact, feel entirely modern.
+"And by doing this, you will also be helping our environment, as the fashion industry is one of the biggest offenders when it comes to pollution."
+Featuring carefully curated items shot against beautiful backdrops, Williams is proving that, despite its history, vintage clothing can, in fact, feel entirely modern.

 Shop Selena's Shop: